RyanLin5967/CoolMathShapes/README.md

 You can change the cIm and cRe parts to create different patterns.
-Just run it to show the animation, sometimes it may take a bit to load.
+Just run it to show the animation, and note that sometimes it may take a bit to load.